wp-plugins/wp-special-textboxes/readme.txt

 Use function __stbHighlightText__: `<?php if(function_exists('stbHighlightText')) stbHighlightText('Test of function stbHighlightText.', 'warning'); ?>` defined as `function stbHighlightText( $content = null, $id = 'warning', $caption = '', $atts = null )`

+= Can I use Special Text widget with Wordpress 2.7? =

+No! _Special Text widget_ wrote with using _Wordpress Widget Factory technology_ and this one can work only under Wordpress 2.8 and higher!

+More about Special Text Boxes usage and customising read on the [plugin page](http://simplelib.co.cc/?p=11)

 == Screenshots ==

 1. Examples of special textboxes